 - overall dimensions scaled from scans of original Deutsche Werke Kiel builder's drawings.
 Details adjusted to match photographs of the wreck

 - accurately sized and shaped side doors in the open position

 - delicate searchlight platform structural supports

-- accurately sized, shaped and positioned door with hinge details
+- accurately sized, shaped and positioned doors and portholes

 - SL-8 Domed Rangefinders (set of 4)

 - 10.5-meter and 6-meter Rangefinders - for Scharnhorst and Gneisenau

 - H-Klasse H-44 50.8 cm (20") Turrets with blast bags (set of 4)